fsprojects/FSharpLint/docs/content/index.md

 The attribute can be applied to let bindings, modules, types, and exceptions.
 Any lint warnings generated on or inside of what the attribute is applied to will be suppressed.

-*Note: The attributes are currently unable to suppress the rules in the `FSharpLint.Typography` analyser.*

 #####Category and CheckId

 Only two properties in the attribute need to be set to suppress a rule, these are: `Category` and `CheckId`.
 The attribute has a constructor which takes these two as the arguments, and they can also be set through property initialisation in the default constructor.